Komil7/Komil7/README.md

 - 👋 Hi, I’m @Komil
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and Cyber Security
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...